 Asking Neighbors to Watch the Property

 No matter how close you have been with the neighbors, asking them to serve as watchdogs is a huge request.
 After all, they have their lives and busy schedules that more than likely wouldn’t mesh with this kind of task.
-Sure, they could keep an eye out for trouble on occasion, but doing it full-time is not realistic.
+Sure, they could occasionally keep an eye out for trouble, but doing it full-time is unrealistic.

 Hiring a Property Management Company

 Utilizing the services of a property manager is another possibility, but this comes with a hefty price.
 Even if you scaled down the level of service, meaning you wouldn’t use the company to maintain the lawn or make repairs, you are still going to pay a lot of money.
 The benefit is having someone do a physical check of the vacant dwelling, but again, due to the price, this, too might not work.